microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To upload a file to Splunk pass the path to the file to ``.upload_file()`` along with the name of the index you want the data uploaded to.
-By default a comma separated value file is expected but if you have some other separator value you can pass this with the ``delim`` parameter.
-You can specify a table name to upload the data to with that ``table_name`` parameter but by default the uploader will upload to a table with the same name as the file.
-As with uploading a DataFrame if the index provided does not exist and you want it to be created, you can pass the parameter ``create_index = True``.
+By default a comma separated value file is expected but if your file has some other separator value you can pass this with the ``delim`` parameter.
+You can specify the sourcetype to upload the data to with that ``table_name`` parameter but by default the uploader will upload to the sourcetype with the same name as the file.
+As the ``table_name`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively.
+As with uploading a DataFrame
+if the index provided does not exist and you want it to be created, you can pass the parameter ``create_index = True``.

 .. code:: ipython3